Robert Kuok

-Kuok is media-shy; most of his businesses are privately held by him or his family.
-Apart from a multitude of businesses in Malaysia, his companies have investments in many countries throughout Asia.
-His business interests (collectively known as the Kuok Group of Companies) range from sugarcane plantations (Perlis Plantations Bhd), sugar refineries, flour milling, animal feed, oil, mining, finance, hotel (Shangri-La Hotels and Resorts), property (Kerry Properties), trading, freight (Kerry Logistics) and publishing.
-His biggest source of wealth is a stake in Wilmar International, the world's largest listed palm oil trader company.
+Although Kuok is a major figure in business circles in East and Southeast Asia, he has remained media shy and maintains a low public profile despite his massive business success and immense wealth, with most of his companies being privately held by him or his family members.
+Apart from presiding the ownership over a multitude of businesses spread across numerous industries in the Malaysian economic landscape, his companies have investments in many countries throughout Continental Asia.

-In 2018, Kuok was appointed to the Council of Eminent Persons to advise then-Prime Minister Mahathir Mohamad.
+His business interests (collectively known as the Kuok Group of Companies) range from sugarcane plantations (Perlis Plantations Bhd), sugar refineries, flour milling, animal feed, oil, mining, financial services, hotel (Shangri-La Hotels and Resorts), real estate (Kerry Properties), trading, freight shipping (Kerry Logistics) and publishing.
+The biggest source of wealth that has contributed to his private fortune is a stake in the Singaporean company Wilmar International, the world's largest listed palm oil trader company.
+For three months in 2018, Kuok was appointed to the Council of Eminent Persons as an advisor during Mahathir Mohamad's second stint as prime minister.

-Early life and education
+Early life

-Kuok was born on 6 October 1923 in Johor Bahru to a Malaysian Chinese family.
-Kuok's father Kuok Keng Kang arrived in Malaya from Fuzhou, China, at the beginning of the 20th century, and Robert was the youngest of three brothers born to Kuok Keng Kang and Robert's mother Zheng Ge Ru.
-He grew up speaking his parents' Fuzhou dialect, English and Japanese during Japan's wartime occupation of Malaya.
-He studied at Raffles Institution (where he was classmates with Lee Kuan Yew) and English College Johore Bahru.
+Kuok was born on 6 October 1923 in Johor Bahru during British colonial rule to a wealthy ethnic Fuzhou family.
+He was named after Robert the Bruce, and was enrolled at an English-medium primary school by his father's English-speaking clerk.
+Kuok's father Kuok Keng Kang arrived in British Malaya from Fuzhou (Hokchew), Fujian Province, China, at the beginning of the 20th century, and Robert was the youngest of three brothers born to Kuok Keng Kang and Robert's mother Zheng Ge Ru.
+He grew up speaking his parents' Fuzhou language, English and later Japanese during the Japanese occupation of Malaya in World War II.
+He also studied at English College Johore Bahru for his secondary education and later at Raffles Institution in Singapore where he was classmates with Lee Kuan Yew, the founding father of Singapore and the country's first prime minister.